elsampsa/valkka-core/README.md

 ## Why this library?

-Lets take a look at a typical VSMA programming architecture problem:
+Lets take a look at a typical video management system architecture problem:
 - Stream H264 video from an IP camera using the RTSP protocol
 - Branch that stream, and direct it to (1) filesystem and (2) a decoder
 - From the decoder, branch the decoded YUV bitmap to (3-5):